Hearts in Motion

 Hearts in Motion is the ninth studio album by British-Australian soft rock duo Air Supply, released in 1986.
 The album was a serious step down in the band's popularity.
 While their previous self-titled album had charted gold, Hearts in Motion did not attain any certification, peaking at No. 84 on the US charts.

-The album did not possess any successful singles, except for the minor hit "Lonely Is the Night" (#76 U.S.), which became a favourite among the band's repertoire, and "One More Chance" (#80).
+The album did not possess any successful singles, except for the minor hit "Lonely Is the Night" (#76 U.S.), which became a favourite among the band's repertoire.